GrammaticalFramework/gf-wordnet/README.md

      - [Similarity](#similarity)
      - [Synset Closures](#synset-closures)

+The GF WordNet is a lexicon based on the [Princeton WordNet](https://wordnet.princeton.edu/) and [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) but adapted to integrate with the [GF Resource Grammars Library](https://github.com/GrammaticalFramework/gf-rgl).
+Following the GF model, the lexicon consists of an abstract syntax with one abstract identifier for each word sense.
+The concrete syntaxes define the corresponding linearizations in each language.
+A synset, then, consists of a set of abstract identifiers instead words.

-This is an attempt to port the [Princeton WordNet](https://wordnet.princeton.edu/) to GF.
-In parallel with the pure English WordNet we also build a version for Swedish and Bulgarian.
-WordNets for all other languages are bootstrapped from existing resources and aligned by using statistical methods.
+The initial development was mostly focused on English, Swedish and Bulgarian.
+WordNets for all other languages were bootstrapped from existing resources and aligned by using statistical methods.
+They are only partly checked by either matching with Wikipedia or by human feedback.
+Many of the translations may be correct but inconsistancies can be expected as well.
 For details check:

 * [Krasimir Angelov.
 A Parallel WordNet for English, Swedish and Bulgarian.
 LREC 2020](http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.368.pdf)
 * [Krasimir Angelov, Gleb Lobanov.
 Predicting Translation Equivalents in Linked WordNets.
 COLING 2016.](https://www.aclweb.org/anthology/W16-4504.pdf)

 Unlike the original WordNet we focus on grammatical, morphological as well as semantic features.
-In addition, the WordNets for different languages are aligned on the lexeme level, rather than on the synset level.
-All this is necessary to make the lexicon compatible with the Resource Grammars Library (RGL).
+All this is just necessary to make the lexicon compatible with the Resource Grammars Library (RGL).

 ## The Lexicon